zooko/smalloc/README.md

 Suppose the user calls `malloc()` or `realloc()` and the slab we choose to allocate from is full.
-That means the free list is empty, and the ever-allocated-count is greater than or equal to 439,999,999 (or 19,999,999 for the huge-slots slab) -- the total number of slots in this slab.
+That means the free list is empty, and the ever-allocated-count is greater than or equal to 219,999,999 (or 19,999,999 for the huge-slots slab) -- the total number of slots in this slab.
 This could happen only if there were that many allocations from one slab alive simultaneously.

+In that case, if this is a small-slots slab, then find the area whose slab of this same slab number has the lowest `eac`.
+Loop over each other area, checking its `eac` and remembering the lowest one you've found so far.
+In order check its `eac` you actually have to `fetch_add(1)` to it so that if another thread is changing the `eac` at the same time, you'll actually have reserved that slot.
+This also means you have to either use that slot or push it onto that slab's free list before you forget about it.

+If you find a slab with `eac` 0, short-circuit the loop and use that area.

+Once you've either reserved slot 0 in a slab, or else completed the traversal of all the areas and found the lowest-`eac` and reserved a slot in it, then set your `THREAD_AREANUM` to that area number, and that slot of that area to satisfy this request.

+When doing this, traverse the areas in a permutation by adding 31 mod 64 instead of adding 1 mod 64, in order to reduce the chance of your search overlapping with operations of any other threads whose first allocation was after your thread's first allocation (since they got `THREAD_AREANUM`'s incrementally higher than yours).

+If you've searched all areas and you weren't able to allocate any slot -- meaning that all slabs of this slab number in all areas were full -- then increase the slab number and try again.
+If this was already the largest small-slots slab, then switch to the smallest large-slots slab.

+If the this is a large-slots slab and it is full, then overflow to the next larger slab.
+(Thanks to Nate Wilcox for suggesting this technique to me.)

-In that case, just fall back to using `mmap()` to request more memory from the operating system and just return the pointer to that.
+If all of the slabs you could overflow to are full, then fall back to using the system allocator (e.g. `mmap()`) to request more memory from the operating system and return the pointer to that.

 ## The Nitty-Gritty